nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development.md

 ## Introduction ##

-The access record documents capability provides the ability to retrieve unstructured documents from a patient's GP.
+The Access Record Documents capability provides the ability to retrieve unstructured documents from a patient's GP.

 ## FHIR&reg; resources ##